magento/devdocs/src/cloud/architecture/pro-architecture.md

 ## Staging environment {#cloud-arch-stage}

 The Staging environment provides a near-production environment to test your site.
-This environment includes all services, such as Fastly CDN, New Relic APM, Blackfire Profiler, and search—and shares the same dedicated IaaS hardware as the Production environment.
+This environment includes all services, such as Fastly CDN, New Relic APM, and search—and shares the same dedicated IaaS hardware as the Production environment.

 You cannot create a branch from the Staging environment branch.
 You must push code changes from the Integration environment branch to the Staging environment branch.